danyIkram/model_for_Chest_X-ray_Pneumonia_Image_Classification_project/README.md

 - This means the model is **sensitive** (catches most pneumonia cases) but **less specific** (some normal images are flagged as pneumonia).

----

-🔗 Related Repository

-This trained model is deployed in the main app here:
-➡ Chest_X-ray_Pneumonia_Image_Classification